Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Introduction

-The paper is organized as follows.
-In Section~\ref{sec: pontryagin} we recall Pontryagin duality for semilattices.
-We mainly work with meet-semilattices.
-We assume that all finite meets in a semilattice exist, including the empty meet.
+By a meet-semilattice we mean a poset in which all finite meets exist, including the empty meet.
 Thus, a meet-semilattice $M$ has a top element, but $M$ may not have a bottom element.
-By Pontryagin duality for semilattices, the category $\MSLat$ of meet-semilattices is dual to the category $\SSL$ of Stone semilattices (that is, topological semilattices whose topology is a Stone topology).
-Since Stone semilattices are exactly algebraic lattices, by working with left adjoints of $\SSL$-morphisms, we also obtain that $\MSLat$ is equivalent to the category $\AlgLat$ of algebraic lattices and maps between them that preserve arbitrary joins and compact elements.
+By HMS duality, the category $\MSLat$ of meet-semilattices is dual to the category $\SSL$ of Stone meet-semilattices (that is, topological meet-semilattices whose topology is a Stone topology).
+Since Stone meet-semilattices are exactly the algebraic lattices, working with left adjoints of $\SSL$-morphisms yields the category $\AlgLat$ of algebraic lattices and maps between them that preserve arbitrary joins and compact elements (see \cite[p.~272]{GHKLMS03}).
+Thus, HMS duality yields that $\MSLat$ is equivalent to $\AlgLat$ (see \cite[p.~274]{GHKLMS03}).
+This equivalence is obtained by the functors

+The functor $\F$ sends each $M \in \MSLat$ to the algebraic lattice of its filters ordered by inclusion.
+The functor $\K$ sends each $L \in \AlgLat$ to the meet-semilattice of its compact elements ordered by the dual of the restriction of the order on $L$.

 Let $\DMSLat$ be the full subcategory of $\MSLat$ consisting of distributive meet-semilattices.
-Since distributive algebraic lattices are exactly algebraic frames, we denote by $\AlgFrmJ$ the full subcategory of $\AlgLat$ consisting of algebraic frames.
-We use the letter $\mathsf{J}$ in the subscript to indicate that morphisms in $\AlgFrmJ$ preserve arbitrary joins, but may not preserve finite meets.
-In Section~\ref{sec: various morphisms} we will consider the wide subcategory $\AlgFrm$ of $\AlgFrmJ$ whose morphisms are frame homomorphisms.
-Restricting the equivalence of $\MSLat$ and $\AlgLat$ to the distributive case yields that $\DMSLat$ is equivalent to $\AlgFrmJ$.
+As we pointed out above, distributive algebraic lattices are exactly the algebraic frames, and we denote by $\AlgFrmJ$ the full subcategory of $\AlgLat$ consisting of algebraic frames.
+We point out that morphisms in $\AlgFrmJ$ preserve arbitrary suprema, but may not be frame homomorphisms.
+Restricting the equivalence of $\MSLat$ and $\AlgLat$ to the distributive case yields that $\DMSLat$ is equivalent to $\AlgFrmJ$ (see Corollary~\ref{cor: DMSLat = DAlgLat}).